 However, this time, it’s more than just a penny or two.
 On January 27, the rate will increase from 50¢ to 55¢.
 A nickel may not seem like much, but it adds up quickly — especially if you send lots of mail or greeting cards.
 After the increase, a book of stamps will cost you a buck more at $11 (from $10.)

-However, you can save some money now by purchasing Forever Stamps for future use.
+You can save some money now by purchasing Forever Stamps for future use.
 In the past, with every rate increase, you’d have to go to the post office and stock up on penny stamps to make up for the increase.
+Thanks to Forever Stamps, you pay the current rate and they’re valid for (guess?) forever!

 Fortunately, you can now purchase Forever Stamps, which are always valid for the current first-class stamp rate — regardless of any future rate increases.